-Android emulators are, in essence, run as a sandbox software where they simulate the internal hierarchy of your regular Android smartphone.
-Due to resource constraints, many Android devices cannot run the most trending games or apps smoothly in their smartphone.
-Emulators come in handy in such situations as they let users run such resource consuming apps in their computers, which usually have more than enough resource for such purposes.
+In essence, Android emulators run as sandbox software that simulates the internal hierarchy of your regular Android smartphone.
+Due to resource constraints, many Android devices cannot run the most trending games or apps smoothly on their smartphone.

 It doesn’t matter which Android device you want to emulate; you can find pre-configured images of different Android versions and device images without any hassle in Genymotion.
-You can allocate resources like memory, storage space, I/O units just as much as you want to your Android emulator Linux.
-Genymotion also lets users test how their app reacts to changes in various battery levels quite intuitively.
+You can allocate resources like memory, storage space, and I/O units just as much as you want to your Android emulator Linux.
+Genymotion also lets users intuitively test how their app reacts to changes in various battery levels.